scalyr/scalyr-tool/README.md

 ## Fetching numeric data using a timeseries

-A timeseries precomputes a numeric query, allowing you to execute queries almost instantaneously, and without exhausting your query execution limit.
+A timeseries precomputes a numeric query, allowing you to execute queries almost instantaneously, and without consuming your account's query budget.
 This is especially useful if you are using the Scalyr API to feed a home-built dashboard, alerting system, or other automated tool.
 Note that the [Scalyr API](https://www.scalyr.com/help/api#timeseriesQuery) allows multiple timeseries queries in a single API invocation, but the command-line tool only supports one query at a time.